roydavid957/ma-thesis/README.md

 Python programs used for ma-thesis on: Politically Oriented Embeddings for Abusive Language Detection

-twitter.py: used for scraping the data, normalizing the messages, counting the distributions, shuffling the data.
+twitter.py: used for scraping the data, normalizing the messages, counting the distribution of the keywords, shuffling the data.

 jsd.py: used for calculating the Jensen Shannon Divergence scores between data sets.